-Microsoft: Cloud Solution Design best practices
+Microsoft: Cloud Solution Design

 In this presentation for building a Cloud strategy the Microsoft Enterprise Architecture and Strategy team shared their blueprint for an overall framework to guide Cloud Migration.
 Most notably they approach this from an Enterprise Architecture-led point of view, including encapsulating Business Architecture best practices too.